Recent Storm Damage Posts

 When Storms Hit!

-SERVPRO of Fresno Northeast / Shaver Lake specializes in storm and flood damage restoration.
+SERVPRO of Clovis specializes in storm and flood damage restoration.
 Our crews are highly trained and we use specialized equipment to restore your property to its pre-storm condition.

 Faster Response